-In its exceptions, the Petitioner proposes alternative findings of fact and conclusions of law.
-The Petitioner also takes exception to Conclusions of Law #8-11.
+In its exceptions, the Petitioner proposes alternative findings of fact and conclusions of law and requests consideration of additional evidence that was not submitted at the hearing.
+The Petitioner also takes exception to Conclusions of Law #9-11.
 In this case, the Department of Economic Opportunity, hereinafter referred to as the Department, is bound by the requirements of section 120.57(1)(1), Florida Statutes.
 Section 120.57(1)(1), Florida Statutes, does not allow the modification or rejection of the Special Deputy's Findings of Fact or Conclusions of Law unless the Department first determines that the findings of fact are not supported by the competent substantial evidence in the record or that the conclusions of law do not reflect a reasonable application of the law to the facts.
 A review of the record reveals that the Special Deputy's Findings of Fact are supported by competent substantial evidence in the record.
-A review of the record further reveals that the Special Deputy's Conclusions of Law, including Conclusions of Law #8-11, reflect a reasonable application of the law to the facts.
+A review of the record further reveals that the Special Deputy's Conclusions of Law, including Conclusions of Law #9-11, reflect a reasonable application of the law to the facts.
 As a result, the Department may not modify the Special Deputy's Findings of Fact and Conclusions of Law pursuant to section 120.57(1)(1), Florida Statutes, and accepts the findings of fact and conclusions of law as written by the Special Deputy.
+Rule 60BB-2.035(19)(a), Florida Administrative Code, provides that additional evidence will not be accepted after the close of the hearing.
+The Petitioner's request for the consideration of additional evidence is respectfully denied.
 The Petitioner's exceptions are respectfully rejected.